stashh-labs/stashh-docs/docs/developer/encryption.md

 ## On Platform

-When a NFT is created on Stashh encryption and decryption are handled automatically.
+When a sNFT is created on Stashh encryption and decryption are handled automatically.

-Private assets are encrypted when they are uploaded, and the decryption key is automatically embedded into the NFT when it is created.
-Similarly, when an owner views their NFT the private assets are seamlessly decrypted and displayed.
+Private assets are encrypted when they are uploaded, and the decryption key is automatically embedded into the sNFT when it is created.
+Similarly, when an owner views their sNFT the private assets are seamlessly decrypted and displayed.

 Public assets are uploaded unencrypted.